 The mental states condition is a more faithful reproduction of the Satipatthana Sutta, which offers a ready-made progression of categorisations of mental states.
 We translate these concepts in a way we feel suitable for novice meditators unversed in Buddhist theory.
 Participants are to remain open to whatever the contents of their mind may be, whilst labelling their mental states using the categorisations provided (120).
 This intervention begins with an initial breath and body focus which participants could return to during the course, thus keeping a focus on sensory states controlled between conditions.
 The emphasis, unlike in the world intervention, is on the breath as an experience rather than a physical object.

 As we detail this course, the relevant verse of the Satipatthana sutta can be found in square brackets - refer to (3) for more information.
-Day one focuses on the breath [Breath] and day two on the body [Anatomical parts].
-Day three introduces an awareness of mental states in general, allowing participants to explore this new mode of attention.
-Day four asks participants to label states as positive, negative or neutral (second Satipatthana), whilst day five looks at those skilful states which meditation cultivates (being mindful, concentrating, being curious, and kind) versus worldly states (e.g. sensations, perceptions, sensual pleasures, pains, distractions) [Feelings].
-Day 6 focused on emotions on day six [mind; third Satipatthana].
-Day seven uses the labels of desire (“to have or get something that we want” like “a desire to get up and do something”) and aversion (“to get rid of something we don’t want” like “the pain in your legs from sitting down”) [hindrances].
-Day eight uses states that interrupt our ability to focus: 1) lethargy, laziness, tiredness, or not being bothered with the practice, 2) anxiety, worrying about things, and feeling restless and like you need to do something else, and 3) ‘doubt’ as to the usefulness of this practice [hindrances, part of third and fourth Satipatthana].
-Day 9 highlights ‘the relationship between thoughts’ from feature extraction, conceptualisation, to elaborations, whilst intentions are used on day ten, initially by asking participants to consciously choose to breathe in and out [aggregates, fourth Satipatthana].
-Day eleven uses the sensory modalities of sound, sight, smell, taste, and touch, but with a focus on the difference between the sense organ, and an awareness of one’s awareness of the relevant sensations and the different ways they are conceptualised [sense spheres, fourth Satipatthana].
+Day 1 focuses on the breath [Breath] and Day 2 on the body [Anatomical parts].
+Day 3 introduces an awareness of mental states in general, allowing participants to explore this new mode of attention.
+Day 4 asks participants to label states as positive, negative, or neutral (second Satipatthana), whilst Day 5 looks at those skilful states which meditation cultivates (being mindful, concentrating, being curious, and kind) versus worldly states (e.g., sensations, perceptions, sensual pleasures, pains, distractions) [Feelings].
+Day 6 focused on emotions [mind; third Satipatthana].
+Day 7 uses the labels of desire (“to have or get something that we want” like “a desire to get up and do something”) and aversion (“to get rid of something we don’t want” like “the pain in your legs from sitting down”) [hindrances].
+Day 8 uses states that interrupt our ability to focus: 1) lethargy, laziness, tiredness, or not being bothered with the practice, 2) anxiety, worrying about things, and feeling restless and like you need to do something else, and 3) ‘doubt’ as to the usefulness of this practice [hindrances, part of third and fourth Satipatthana].
+Day 9 highlights ‘the relationship between thoughts’ from feature extraction, conceptualisation, to elaborations, whilst intentions are used on Day 10, initially by asking participants to consciously choose to breathe in and out [aggregates, fourth Satipatthana].
+Day 11 uses the sensory modalities of sound, sight, smell, taste, and touch, but with a focus on the difference between the sense organ, and an awareness of one’s awareness of the relevant sensations and the different ways they are conceptualised [sense spheres, fourth Satipatthana].
 Day 12 trains an awareness of awareness, that is: of mindfulness itself, concentration and level of focus, the breadth of awareness and receptivity to new information, how one investigates, probes, and considers phenomena with this mindset, and finally that one can gain a mindful distance from a state, whether they are positive or negative, they are just ‘states’ none-the-less [awakening factors & consciousness aggregate].
 Day 13 cycles through most of the previous objects of meditation, also mentioning some positive states which can be cultivated for a change: energy, joy, and tranquillity [awakening factors].
 The final meditation is self-directed using what has been learned, with the option to also do open monitoring (c.f.
 3, p.
 270).

 Measures